DynamicBiosystems/DynamicST-Assist/README.md

 3. The spots corresponding to the DynaSpatial image will be displayed on the image.

-4. In this step, if you have aligned the DynaBlot image eith the microscope image, the microscope image will be adjusted in the same way as DynaBlot image and replace the “microscope image name_tissue_image.tif”.
+4. In this step, if you have aligned the DynaBlot image with the microscope image, the microscope image will be adjusted in the same way as the DynaBlot image and replace the “microscope image name_tissue_image.tif”.

 5. Click the ”NEXT” button to the Detect Tissue Area step.

   <div align=center><img src='./images/AdjustImage.png' width =80%, height=80%></div>